Barbara Hannigan / Tonhalle Orchestra Zurich

 II.
 Andante — Interlude: L’istesso tempo

-The Andante reminded my of a giant puzzle, with tiny bits and pieces from Rococo music, all masterfully mixed and arranged by composer.
+The Andante reminded my of a giant puzzle, with tiny bits and pieces from Rococo music.
+All these were masterfully mixed and arranged by composer.
 That’s Stravinsky’s genuine, neoclassical style.
 The Tonhalle Orchestra played this flawlessly, transparently, very clear also in the acciaccaturas: excellent!

 III.
 Con moto

-The beginning of the last movement maybe felt a bit heavy, but around the Piú presto, it picked up momentum, developing a consequent “pull” towards the end.
+The beginning of the last movement maybe felt a bit heavy.
+However, around the Piú presto, it picked up momentum, developing a consequent “pull” towards the end.
 In parts, the musical language seemed to remind me of “Peter and the Wolf” by Sergei Prokofiev (1891 – 1953).
-I noted some minor flaws towards the end: there were some short-term coordination issues between the two violin voices (sitting at opposite sides of the podium): maybe a baton and/or clearer, more precise gestures might have avoided this?
+I noted some minor flaws towards the end.
+There were some short-term coordination issues between the two violin voices (sitting at opposite sides of the podium).
+Maybe a baton, and/or clearer, more precise gestures might have avoided this?
 Also, towards the very end, the low brass section seemed to be a tad low in the intonation.

 However, overall, I felt that this was a very respectable performance, to say the least.
 And again, when she accepted the applause, I felt that Barbara Hannigan had given everything, physically and emotionally.
-She may then have shown of exhaustion—but I don’t think this ever shone through during the performance.
+She may then have shown signs of exhaustion.
+However, I don’t think this ever shone through during the performance.